matimortari/windkeep/content/api-spec.md

-# SecretkeepR API Specification
+# WindKeep API Specification

-This document provides documentation for the SecretkeepR API.
+This document provides documentation for the WindKeep API.

 ## Overview